breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

   this.hashCode() == that.hashCode()
 ```

-This algorithm works on most every graph you will ever encounter in the wild.
-For a complete implementation of `Graph` and other inductive graph algorithms, such as Barabási's [preferential attachment algorithm](https://en.wikipedia.org/wiki/Preferential_attachment), check out [Kaliningraph](https://github.com/breandan/kaliningraph).
+This algorithm works on many graphs encountered in the wild, however it cannot distinguish two [regular graphs](https://en.wikipedia.org/wiki/Regular_graph) with an identical number of vertices and edges.
+Nevertheless, it is appealing for its simplicity and exemplifies a simple "message passing" algorithm, which we will revisit [later](#examples).
+For a complete implementation and other inductive graph algorithms, such as Barabási's [preferential attachment algorithm](https://en.wikipedia.org/wiki/Preferential_attachment), check out [Kaliningraph](https://github.com/breandan/kaliningraph).

 <!--TODO: Graph grammars are grammars on graphs.-->